claire-manassanan/medallion-s3-redshift/README.md

 After you create your cluster, it will start your cluster.
 Once it's done, the status will be **Waiting**.
 - Go to EMR >> Cluster under EMR on EC2 >> click on your cluster ID and it will show the cluster summary
 - Look for **Primary node public DNS** and click on **Connect to the Primary node using SSH**
-- Copy the command and paste it to your terminal and enter, the command will look something like:
+- Copy the command and paste it to your terminal then press enter, the command will look something like:
   ```
   ssh -i ~/your-keypair.pem hadoop@ec2-your-ec2-or-something.your-region.compute.amazonaws.com
   ```